samuelparente/samuelparente/cv/CV.md

 Hi, I'm Samuel Parente, an aspiring Full Stack Developer living in Celorico de Basto, Portugal, and i'm currently studying Computer Science and Engineering at Universidade Aberta.

-I'm proficient in a variety of programming languages including C, C#, C++, HTML, CSS, JavaScript, TypeScript, PHP, Python, Java and Assembly, skilled in frameworks such as Bootstrap, NodeJS,Vue.JS, React, Angular, Laravel, Symfony, Jquery and .NET, and also have experience in databases including SQL, SQL Server, MySQL, SQLite, MongoDB, and PostgreSQL.
+I'm proficient in a variety of programming languages including C, C#, C++, HTML, CSS, JavaScript, TypeScript, PHP, Python, Java, GO and Assembly, skilled in frameworks such as Bootstrap, NodeJS,Vue.JS, React, Angular, Laravel, Symfony, Jquery and .NET, and also have experience in databases including SQL, SQL Server, MySQL, SQLite, MongoDB, and PostgreSQL.

 Also i have experience in Scrum and ci/cd pipelines.